 The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.

-Explore the history and collections of the Sherwood Foresters by visiting Nottingham Castle and the Derby Museum and Gallery.
+Explore the history and collections of the Sherwood Foresters by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Derby Museum and Art Gallery.